hapax/hapax.github.io/assets/form.md

 The state-of-the-art definition of a particle is
 <!-- (as
 [this Quanta article](quantamagazine.org/what-is-a-particle-20201112)
-humorously explores) --> a bit of a mouthful: an irreducible representation of the Lorentz group.
+humorously explores) --> a bit of a mouthful: an *irreducible representation of the Lorentz group*.
 In plain English, being a *representation* means that particles are objects with symmetries, in the same way a circle looks the same however you rotate it.